lappsgrid-incubator/Eager/Infrastructure.md

 ## Zookeeper

 [Apache Zookeeper](https://zookeeper.apache.org) is a service for configuring and managing clusters.
-In our case Zookeeper stores Solr configuration data and the only configuration a Sorl node needs is the address of the Zookeeper service.
+In our case Zookeeper stores Solr configuration json and the only configuration a Sorl node needs is the address of the Zookeeper service.

 Configuration for the Solr cloud is stored in a single node zookeeper *ensemble*.